 I remember my biggest worry being not so much the workload but forming a good friendship circle!
 Even imagining myself in university, with the hundreds of students constantly on campus every day in a new city, was very daunting for me.
-I was unsure of how I would fit into a suddenly very dynamic environment.
+I was unsure of how I would fit into a new dynamic environment.
 Yet the international and lively atmosphere of Warwick is what I cherish most and has given me the greatest memories.
 Since there are so many different people from a range of backgrounds, I got to experience so many parts of different cultures and meet and befriend people I would have never expected to.
 It definitely opened my eyes to how global a university can be.

 I chose Warwick because I was sure I didn’t want to go to a huge city-based campus.
 Though I never studied Sociology during my sixth form years, I have generally always been interested in people.
 How societies function has always been engaging for me academically.
-Therefore, to challenge myself in learning various aspects and characteristics which define our modern society and to realise how they are all interlinked was a goal I had in mind from the very beginning.
+Therefore, to challenge myself in learning various aspects and characteristics which define our modern society and to realise how they are all interlinked, was a goal I had in mind from the very beginning.

 Rachel Lee, BA Sociology 2017